 Allocated amount for eligible projects for which the loans are disbursing.
 Allocated amounts represent funding starting from the first issuance in July 1, 2019.

-&lt;sup>2 Green Bond proceeds allocated to support financing of disbursements to eligible projects.
+Green Bond proceeds allocated to support financing of disbursements to eligible projects.
 Disbursed amounts represents those funds disbursed and expensed starting from July 1, 2019.